Neo-04/TrafficIQ/README.md

 CV F1       = 0.5603 ± 0.0152
 ```

+These results reflect genuine signal well above the naive-guess baseline.

 ---

 ## 📖 Model Interpretability

 ### Why Severity is Rule-Based

-During experimentation, a separate severity classification model achieved nearly 99.8% F1 score.
+During experimentation, a separate severity classification model achieved a suspiciously high ~99.8% F1 score.

-Further investigation revealed that the model was primarily memorizing location identifiers rather than learning meaningful traffic behavior patterns.
+Investigation revealed the model was **memorizing location identifiers** (priority is administratively assigned by corridor) rather than learning meaningful traffic behavior.
+Once location identity was removed, its performance collapsed below the always-"High" baseline — confirming zero genuine signal.

-To preserve:

-* Explainability
-* Trustworthiness
-* Operational transparency

-the severity model was intentionally removed.

-Severity is now derived from the resolution-time prediction using a transparent rules engine.
+To preserve **explainability, trustworthiness, and operational transparency**, the severity model was intentionally removed.
+Severity is now *derived* from the resolution-time prediction through a transparent rules engine:

 ```text
 Resolution Forecast